With inflation stalling, the long-predicted storm clouds in the economy may actually be forming | CNN Business

 Fed Gov. Michelle Bowman said last week she’s even willing to consider raising rates “should progress on inflation stall or even reverse.”
 For now, she doesn’t think there’s a high likelihood that hikes will be merited.

-Economists polled by FactSet predict March CPI data due at 8:30 a.m.
-ET Wednesday will deliver yet another blow, with annual inflation rising to 3.4%.
+The latest Consumer Price Index, released Wednesday, showed that annual inflation ticked up to 3.5% in March.
 Still, that’s much better than the 4.9% rate it was at last March.

 “It is unclear whether further supply-side improvements will continue to lower inflation,” Bowman added.
 At the same time, like Dimon, she’s worried geopolitical conflicts and fiscal spending could put more pressure on prices.